Quick Answer

 • Restrictions: Operate only within the modes, power levels, and bands your license class permits.
 Encryption is prohibited on amateur bands, and commercial use is restricted.

 Regulations vary by country.
-Confirm rules with your national regulator if you’re outside the United States.
+If you’re outside the United States, confirm rules with your national regulator.

 Operational Best Practices